 Some of the more common demographics that capitalise on swimming as part of active recovery include:

 In reality anyone who enjoys regular exercise can benefit from swimming during their active recovery.
-And by choosing an Endless Pools swim spa, you can enjoy all these post-workout perks – and a whole lot more – right in your own backyard.
+And by choosing an Endless Pools swim spa or from our range of Hot Spring swim spas, you can enjoy all these post-workout perks – and a whole lot more – right in your own backyard.

 Ready to enjoy an enhanced and more active form of recovery?
 Our team can deliver just that.
 Get in touch or book a test swim today!